galaxyproject/iwc/workflows/sars-cov-2-variant-calling/sars-cov-2-se-illumina-wgs-variant-calling/README.md

-COVID-19: variation analysis on WGS PE data
+COVID-19: variation analysis on WGS SE data
 -------------------------------------------

 This workflows performs single end read mapping with bowtie2 followed by